45

 Explore potential majors

 As your child moves through high school, he or she may start to think about potential college majors.
 Since you’re homeschooling, you’re in a unique position to let your child explore and learn more about possible majors.
-For example, Sunshine dreams of a career in marine biology and I’ve already taken note of a Grade 9 Marine Biology textbook she could use to explore this topic further.
+For example, Sunshine dreams of a career in marine biology, so she spent a year exploring oceanology.

 Whatever your child’s career goal, look for ways for them to take courses, read books, and pursue that goal.
 You can take this exploration phase a step further by encouraging your child to shadow people in their chosen field.
 This way, your child can get a good idea if he or she enjoys something before investing a lot of time and money during college courses related to their field of interest.
 When I was a teen, I spent about a year volunteering once a week at our local veterinary clinic.
 While I enjoyed taking care of the dogs and cats there, I realized I didn’t want to make it my career.